 Increase your site or app conversion rate

 Perhaps the best way to increase your ROAS is to simply improve your app or site conversion rates.
-While this is somewhat removed from the digital advertising process, it has a lot to do with your overall ROAS calculation.
+While this is somewhat removed from the digital marketing process, it has a lot to do with your overall ROAS calculation.
 If you can improve the number of people that convert once they hit your site or app, you'll boost your ROAS.

 Using personalization tools is one way to make your page a little bit stickier for new users that find themselves there.
 Similarly, looking critically at your site or app's flow for new users to see where you can remove friction and reduce dropoff points will also pay huge dividends in making your digital ad strategy more worthwhile.

-Best practices, in practice
+ROAS success stories: best practices, in practice

 Learn how the Curology team used Personas to retarget high-value customers with relevant messages and build high-performing lookalike campaigns that generated returns.